 The received token must be copied from the response header.

 Afterwards this copied token needs to be entered into the X-CSRF-Token parameter of the POST, PUT or DELETE method.

 Image11: Paste the copied CSRF-Token into the corresponding parameter value – e.g. for DELETE IntegrationRuntimeArtifacts to undeploy an integration flow

-It is planned to further enhance the OData API of Cloud Integration (e.g. enhance the access to “Design” section) and to update this package in the SAP API Business Hub accordingly.
+It is planned to further enhance the OData API of Cloud Integration (e.g. copy package from “Discover” to “Design” section) and to update this package in the SAP API Business Hub accordingly.